cowlingj/an-introduction-to-programming-with-python/lessons/Lesson13.md

 **Perhaps this isn't for you**
-In that case then I hope you enjoyed your little peak into the world that is programming, and hopefully youv'e gained something useful from this course.
+In that case then I hope you enjoyed your little peak into the world that is programming, and hopefully you've gained something useful from this course.

 ## Feedback